alheka/seventimeapi/source/index.html.md

 - get - used to retrieve data
 - push - used to create new items, e.g. new customers, users, etc.
 - put - used to update items, e.g. update an exisiting customer, user, etc.
-- delete - used to delete items e.g. delete a supplier invoice
+- delete - used to delete items e.g. delete a supplier invoice.

 # Pagination
 Searches that returns a large number of results are paged due to performance reasons.